-Chain link fences are an excellent way to provide a visual and physical barrier at a low cost.
+Chain link fences are an excellent way to provide a physical barrier at a low cost.
 Traditionally, chain link fences are held in place by buried posts surrounded in concrete.
 However, it is possible to install a chain link fence without concrete.
 With a hole that is the proper size, either gravel or a polymer backfill can keep fence posts in place for many years.

 The composition of your soil plays a tremendous role in determining whether your fence will stand without concrete.
 Soil that is heavy in clay tends to expand and contract a great deal as moisture changes, which can mean your fence posts will move and shift over time.
 Sandier soil may be better for buried fence posts that are not held in place by concrete.

 Opting away from concrete can save you money on materials and rental of applicable tools.
 However, you may need to purchase backfill to properly fill in the area around the fence posts in their holes.
 Regardless of the backfill you choose or is required for your fence or soil type, the cost of fence installation may be similar.